Beginner traders commonly ask, “How much can I make from trading?”

 In fact, a much better alternative would be to trade part-time.

-Stay in a job to secure a stable income, start an account with a few thousand dollars and make a few hundred dollars per month trading.
+Stay in a job to secure a stable income, start an account with a few thousand dollars and grow it over time to make a few hundred dollars per month.

 So Don’t Quit Your Job Just Yet

 I reckon most people will need at least 1-2 years of profitable trading before they should consider trading full-time.

 Based on personal experience, I’d venture to guess that even if they had the option, most retail traders would actually NOT WANT to trade full time… because it gets pretty lonely and boring being at the computer all day.

 Part time trading enables anyone with a few thousand dollars to start their trading journey.
 (If you don’t have a few thousand dollars in savings, you have bigger issues than learning how to trade.)

 So start small and build up your account.
 If you can, don’t withdraw your trading profits.
 Keep re-investing them into your account and let the money roll.